 Health and Fitness

-Health and fitness apps can use workout sessions to remain in the foreground during an active workout and while monitoring the user’s health, such as during sleep or while using a heart rate monitor.
-As time passes between wrist raises, Apple Watch normally reverts to displaying the watch face, but when your app has an active workout session it displays your app instead.
+Health and fitness apps can use workout sessions to remain in the foreground during an active workout.
+As time passes between wrist raises, Apple Watch typically reverts to displaying the watch face, but when your app has an active workout session it displays your app instead.

 Provide obvious controls for starting and stopping sessions.
 The control for stopping should always be available at the top level of your app.
 Your app should provide clear feedback to indicate when a session starts or stops.

 Make sure session controls are easily accessible.
 Avoid using a menu as the sole means for accessing any control.

 Use a distinct layout or appearance to indicate an active session.
 During wrist raises, your app's appearance should signal that a session is active.